Law School Public Interest Programs - Loan Repayment Assistance Programs (LRAP)

 The establishment of a loan repayment assistance program (LRAP) is currently under investigation at the College of Law as a way to help alleviate the debt burdens of its graduates pursuing careers in public interest or public service work.
 The College of Law LRAP Exploratory Committee has called for the implementation of a loan repayment assistance program to ensure that every student who wishes to enter public service may do so, without being hindered by educational finances.

-Iowa Law School Foundation Loan Public Interest Forgiveness Program
+Public Interest Forgiveness Program for the Iowa Law School Foundation Loan

 This type of program is under consideration.